Welcome to Diablo Valley Oncology & Hematology

-Lastly – and, we believe, most importantly – the skill levels of the cancer and blood disorder specialists at Diablo Valley Oncology / Hematology Medical Group (DVO) are expanding at a breathtaking rate.
+We believe, most importantly – the skill levels of the cancer and blood disorder specialists at Diablo Valley Oncology & Hematology Medical Group (DVO) are expanding at a breathtaking rate.
 Our physicians and nurses are on a constant quest of improving not only their clinical talents but also their nurturing support of patients.

 Cancer and blood disorders can take as much of an emotional toll as a physical one.
 Our job and our pledge to every patient are to make the process of diagnosis and treatment the best and the most comfortable possible.
 We are determined, quite simply, to be the best at what we do.

 But please don’ t take our word for it.
 We invite you to ask your primary care doctor, friends, neighbors, family or other DVO patients.
 We think you’ ll find our reputation is second to none.